kgorro/AnnotatedCorals_PretrainedModel/README.md

 This project can be used for further research, please cite the paper below to acknowledge the authors:

 [To be finalized]
 Gorro, K. D., Anthony, I., Ranolo, E. B., Gorro, A. M., Penida, H. (2023, March).
 An Evaluation of YOLO-Based detection of coral reef in images.
-In 2023 International Conference on Business Analytics for Technology and Security (ICBATS) In Press.
+In Press.
 IEEE.